skip-mev/skip-router-sdk/README.md

 # skip-router

-Skip Router is a SDK for the Skip API that helps developers create more seamless cross-chain experiences for their end users with IBC.
+Skip Router is a SDK for the Skip API that helps developers create more seamless cross-chain experiences for their end-users with IBC.

 ## [NPM Package](https://www.npmjs.com/package/@skip-router/core)